 This means after the Google Analytics code collected all the attribution data from the really long URL tagging parameters I set in the example, the URL will revert to whatever is placed in the ‘some page’ quotes in the example above.

-Where to Find Tagged URL Data in Analytics
+Where to Find Tagged URL Data in Google Analytics